 - Add your intro and outro, cards, and end screens

-- Create a compelling description (Check out Jarvis, the AI writing assistant that helps write video hooks).
+- Create a compelling description (Check out Jasper, the AI writing assistant that helps write video hooks).

 - Include your affiliate link

 How to Generate Traffic to your Youtube Videos

 Optimize for Search

 The thumbnail is the first thing people see.
 Make it interesting, make them stop, and take a closer look.
 I use Canva Pro to create my Youtube thumbnails.

 Getting views quickly, especially from an audience that likes your work, can help your video appear more often in Youtube’s suggested videos.

 This is your inner circle or those who like and trust you.
 You can do this by email, and let them know the video has been published on Youtube.

 Tubebuddy also has some great analytics that tells you how many of your contacts viewed the videos!